zoeskan/MCB185/PYTHON_COOKBOOK.md

 Windowing algorithms can be sped up immensely by cacheing previous calculations.
 For example, if you move the window over by 1 nt, the GC composition doesn't change very much.
+The code for this is homework.

 ## Translating DNA ##